texttochange/vusion-documentation/en/basic/seperatemessage.rst

 	:figwidth: 800px

-.. warning:: Make sure all options are shown in 1 image

 In this screen you can define a Seperate Message.
 Creating a Seperate message requires you to enter 4 characteristics.

  - **Name**